Petone: History

 Petone was the first European settlement in the Wellington region and retains many historical buildings and landmarks.
-The first European settlers in large numbers arrived on 22 January 1840 on the ship Aurora which brought 25 married couples, 36 single persons and 40 children.
+The first European settlers in large numbers arrived on 22 January 1840 on the ship Aurora, which brought 25 married couples, 36 single people and 40 children.
 The Aurora is commemorated in the Petone Settlers Museum, which has a sculpture shaped like the bow of the ship protruding from the front of the building.
-Maori from the nearby Pito-one pā came to meet the new arrivals, with one passenger recording in his diary: "The first great object of attraction was the venerable old chief Te Puni, his interesting and beautiful wife ‘Victoria,’ and his handsome daughter Aena, the princess, together with sons and endless relatives and a pa full of natives who were delighted to greet us with ‘Kapai te Pakeha,’ Tena-koe, and other expressions of greeting.”
+Māori from the nearby Pito-one pā came to meet the new arrivals, with one passenger recording in his diary: "The first great object of attraction was the venerable old chief Te Puni, his interesting and beautiful wife 'Victoria,' and his handsome daughter Aena, the princess, together with sons and endless relatives and a pa full of natives who were delighted to greet us with 'Kapai te Pakeha,' Tena-koe, and other expressions of greeting."

 A beach settlement of small wooden houses and tents was established, which was initially called Britannia.
 The earliest European settlers found life hard.
 Nevertheless, the settlement grew: the population of "Pito-one and Hutt" in 1845 was given as 649, compared to, "Town of Wellington" of 2,667.
 There was horse racing at Pito-one Beach on 20 October 1842, attracting a crowd of five or six hundred people from Wellington.

 After repeated flooding, most settlers moved south around the harbour to Thorndon.
 Thorndon is at the shore of what is now the city of Wellington, New Zealand's capital.